Understanding why you've been charged

 However, you'll be billed for any unpaid advertising costs that accrued before your ads stopped running.
 Our system operates on a 30-day billing cycle, so you might not receive your final charges for several weeks.

-To see whether you have any unpaid advertising costs, click the gear icon and choose Billing, then look at your current balance at the top of the page.
+To see whether you have any unpaid advertising costs, click the gear icon and choose Billing & payments, then look at your current balance at the top of the page.

 Sometimes, your bank statement charges look a bit different from those you see in your AdWords account.
 Here are some common reasons why: